seanm3g/DungeonFighter-v2/Documentation/05-Systems/GEAR_RARITY_ANALYSIS.md

 **Drop Rate Calculation**: `(Rarity Weight / Total Weight) × 100%`

-*Note: Common items have a special 25% chance to get 1 stat bonus and 1 modification, otherwise they get none.
+*Note: Common items have a special 10% chance to get 1 stat bonus and 1 modification, otherwise they get none.
+Uncommon items have an 80% chance to get modifications (not guaranteed).

 ### Drop Rate Breakdown